 - Permanent color changes in the skin.

 - Uneven skin surface over the treated area.

 - Damage to the nerves and skin.
 The heat generated during ultrasound-assisted liposuction may burn the skin or damage the tissue under the skin.

 If you gain weight after having liposuction, your body may store the new fat in a different place than where you had fat cells removed.
 New fat can grow deep inside your body, around your organs, such as your heart or liver.
 This type of fat can be more harmful to your body than fat that is stored near the surface of your body, such as on your hips or thighs.
 So people who have liposuction need to be careful not to gain extra weight.

-Although death is very rare with liposuction, it can happen.
-If you are having a large amount of fat removed, are obese, or have health problems, your risks go up.
+If you are having a large amount of fat removed, you have obesity, or you have health problems, your risks go up.
 Possible complications include:

 - Fat clots or blood clots, which may travel to the lungs (pulmonary embolism) and become life-threatening.